How to Request Extra Tulle or Lace from Your Veil Designer

 Knowing your vision will help your designer recommend how much lace or tulle you’ll need and what styles will work best.

-Example below is a bride who added a coordinating panel of lace to the back of her wedding gown to match her mantilla veil.
+Example below is a bride who added a coordinating panel of lace to the back of her wedding gown to match her cathedral veil.

-Ask Early — Especially if It's a Custom Veil
+Ask Early — Especially if it is a Custom Veil

 Ask How Much Is Available — and What’s Possible